Working visually is a great way to promote life skills, and drawings don’t need to be masterpieces – their purpose is simply to convey a message.

 One fun activity is to create a five-year plan with students.
 Making plans for the future is a common tool for professionals wishing to enhance their careers, and clarify their goals and plans.
-In fact, tonight, I embark on Emer O’Leary’s Draw Out Your Future Course to do just that (and to have some fun with marker pens).
+In fact, there’s some evidence to suggest that you’re more likely to succeed if you set goals.

 To support learners in this way, ask them to draw a simple road map or steps (see illustrations) in their notebooks, then add visual representations of their current situation and end goals at the beginning and end points.